Azure/azure-quickstart-templates/sas-viya/README.md

 ## Solution Summary
 By default, Quickstart deployments enable Transport Layer Security (TLS) for secure communication.

-This SAS Viya Quickstart Template for Azure will take a generic license for SAS Viya and deploy SAS into its own network.
+This SAS Viya Quickstart Template for Azure will take a SAS provided license package for SAS Viya and deploy SAS into its own network.
 The deployment creates the network and other infrastructure.
 After the deployment process completes, you will have the outputs for the web endpoints for a SAS Viya deployment on recommended virtual machines (VMs).

 When you deploy the Quickstart with default parameters in a symmetric multiprocessing (SMP) environment, the following SAS Viya environment is built in the Microsoft Azure cloud, shown in Figure 1.
 In SMP environments, the **CAS Node Count** parameter is set to one, indicating that only one CAS controller is configured.